hpslib/hpsmultidomain/README.md

 If you wish to run the solver multiple times for the same 3D problem (same PDE and BC) across a range of `p` and `n` values, you can run `run_models.py` with the problem specified.
 This calls `test_3d.py` to automatically piece together the commandline arguments and run the solver several times in a row.

 Alternatively, you can call `test_hps_multidomain.py` or `test_hps_multidomain_curved.py` to test a few various 2D and 3D configurations.

+## Associated Papers

+The paper connected to this code can be found here:

+[1] Kump, Joseph; Yesypenko, Anna; and Per-Gunnar Martinsson.
+"A Two-Level Direct Solver for the Hierarchical Poincaré-Steklov Method" arXiv preprint arXiv:2503.04033 (2025).